ingestbot/hashivirt/packer/README.md

     - apt-get install packer=1.9.5-1

 ---
-Must include proxy settings in http/user-data
+Must include proxy settings in http/user-data when behind a proxy.

 ---
 virt-sysprep is needed.
 Install with 'apt install libguestfs-tools' or 'apt install guestfs-tools'